Generic Strategies for Chemical Space Exploration: Strategies

 To facilitate more elaborate use of strategies in a functional style we define several strategies which correspond to functions on lists in other languages.
 As a graph state is composed of both a universe and a subset, all of these strategies are defined in two variations.

 A filter strategy is parameterized by a predicate on a graph and a graph state: \begin{multicols}{2}

 \end{multicols}

-A sorting strategy is parameterized with a predicate on two graphs and a graph state, used as a less-than operator in a stable sort of a list of graphs: \begin{multicols}{2}
+A sorting strategy is parameterized with a predicate on two graphs and a graph state, used as a less-than predicate in a stable sort of a list of graphs: \begin{multicols}{2}

 \end{multicols}

 The choice that the sorting algorithm must be stable is motivated by the desire to allow lexicographical sorting by sequencing several sorting strategies.

 A take strategy is parameterized with a natural number: \begin{multicols}{2}